What is prescription weight loss medicines?

 What are some examples of prescription weight-loss medicines?

 • Orlistat (Xenical).
 Orlistat prevents some of the fat calories you eat from being absorbed in your intestines.
-Prescription-strength orlistat is the only weight-loss medicine that is approved for children.
-It is meant to be used only in children over the age of 12.
 It's also available without a prescription under the brand name Alli.
 Alli is half as strong as Xenical.
-It should not be used by anyone under the age of 18.

 How well do prescription weight-loss medicines work?